Ravincroft's Retribution - 2. A Discovery

 ‘Silence!
 You seek to take charge of your establishment, do you not?
 I can make this happen in exchange for my freedom.
 There are four ancient relics I wish to secure.
 These are all that I seek, and you shall make this possible.’

 Theo held his forehead.
 ‘My establishment?
-What do you mean, the farm?
+What?
+You mean, the farm?
 Oh, sure…what’s the catch?’
 Theo put on a brave face and managed a weak laugh.
 ‘What do you expect me to do?
 I’m in the farming business.
 I’m no archaeologist.’

 Theo shuddered and sweat ran down his temples.
 A prickling sensation crept over his head.
 His short-slicked hair, rarely out of place, felt like it stuck out like pine needles.

 The entity’s words continued inside his head.
-‘What is asked of you, is on the last day of the full moon in…’
+‘On the last day of the full moon in…’

 The voice trailed off and a short time later, Theo landed abruptly against the wardrobe back in his room.

-The rock landed next to him, and it pulsated like a beating heart.
-Next to it lay a black gem set in a signet-type ring.
+The rock landed next to him, and it pulsed again like a beating heart.
+Next to it lay the black gem set in a signet-type ring.
 ‘What in the hell…?
-I’m not putting that on!
-If he thinks he can buy me, that thing is the fool, not me.
+There’s no way I’m putting that on!
+If he thinks he can buy me, he’s a fool.
 He returned the stone and the ring to the cupboard and slammed the door shut.

 Theo tried to go back to sleep but tossed and turned for the rest of the night.
 His dreams were filled with floating demons overpowering him and the entity’s voice roaring inside his head.
 He woke in the early hours of the morning and looked directly toward the wardrobe.
 Everything seemed back to normal.
-When he opened the wardrobe door the stone looked normal, but the ring was gone.
+When he opened the wardrobe door the stone looked normal, but the ring no longer sat there.
 ‘See, everything’s fine.
-It’s an ordinary rock exactly as I—’ The red pulse started up again, and the same voice entered Theo’s head.
-‘It’s a rare and precious element, you fool! —a passage to my world, whence I elect to activate it.
+It’s an ordinary rock exactly as I—’ The red pulse began again, and the same voice entered his head.
+‘It’s a rare and precious element, you fool! —a passage now opened to my world, whence I choose to activate it.
 Moreover, for a simpleton such as you, an imparting of thought transfer.’

 Theo dropped the stone and covered his ears.
 He locked the talisman away as fading laughter riveted down his spine.
-Then he saw it…the ring with the black stone sat on his middle finger.
+At that moment he saw it…the ring with the black stone sat on his middle finger.
 ‘What!
-But I never put that on.’
-He grabbed at the ring and tried pulling it off, but it stuck fast.
+But I didn’t put that on.’
+He grabbed at the ring trying to pull it off, but it stuck fast.

 His bedroom door opened, and his father stood there.
 Theo hid his hand.

 ‘Let’s go, Theo.
 You’ve already overslept.’
-He started to walk off.
-‘Your breakfast is in the oven.
-Get a move on.’
+He walked off.
+‘Oh…you can find your breakfast in the oven so get a move on.’

 ‘Okay, I’m sorry, alright?
 I had a rough night,’ Theo retorted.